-During operation phase, water is used before cutting the products.
-When the final mixing made these are mixed-products have to pass into water line before cutting the products.
-Wastewater from the operation activities will be discharged and this discharged water will be treated before releasing.
-Moreover, sewage disposed from the employees, staffs, oils spill and grease leakage from transporting vehicles and machinery equipment used in operating the production of rubber outsoles can seriously pollute the quality of underground water source.
+During operation phase of garment manufacturing factory, there is no water use for processing purpose.
+Tube well is the main source of raw water for factory waster use.
+The raw water is provided for the whole factory use of general office facilities such as canteen, toilets and kitchen.
+Moreover, sewage disposed from the employees, staffs, oils spill and grease leakage from transporting vehicles and machinery equipment used in operating the production of garment can seriously pollute the quality of underground water source.
 But the factory plans to use separate waste water channels, septic type toilet system and sewage treatment plants in accordance with YCDC guidelines to avoid potential contaminations and hazards by waste water and sewages.
 So, it can cause low impact to the water quality.